martyphee/markdown-cv/index.md

 I started at Deliveroo as employee 7 and engineer 2.
 One of the first thing I worked on was rebuilding the front-end and part of the backend for our rebranding.
 [Original](https://web.archive.org/web/20140630215040/https://deliveroo.co.uk/) and [New](https://web.archive.org/web/20141215033841/https://deliveroo.co.uk/) This rebranding and enhancing the overall flow of the site helped get us over 1000 orders a day from 300.

-After that initial rebranding I worked in many area's of Deliveroo.
-Mainly around the checkout and payments areas and then finally in the realtime fraud detection.

-When I started at Deliveroo we did about 300 orders on a good night.
-When I left we were over 600k orders a day.

-Some notable achievements
   - Built out payments system (frontend and backend) to work with Stripe, Braintree/PayPal and Checkout.com depending on which country you were in
   - Worked with many teams to help them scale and architect their solutions
   - Moved our worldwide payments of our riders from a manual BACS process (60-70k at the time) over to Citibank payments